PurdueCAM2Project/HELPSweb/source/currentmember.rst

 that "Everyone knows everything.
 I cannot offer anything new to the team."

-A leader has to ensure that all members, particularly new members, participate in meetings.
+A leader has to ensure that all members participate in meetings.
 Several things can be done to achieve this:

 - The leader limits the amount of time each person speaks.
 If someone (usually a returning member) has more to say, tell the person to